Hyde Park, Sydney: Boxing

 Organised bareknuckle fights were probably common in the early colony and officers of the NSW Corps were known to have arranged fights between convicts.
 The first recorded fight took place on the road to Botany about half a mile from the Racecourse in 1814.
 This would put it near the current location of the War Memorial.
 As if the boxing bout was not enough, the combatants, John Berringer (also known as John Parton) and Charles Sefton, were first required to run a mile.
 Both Berrenger and Sefton has been sentenced to death in Britain but had their sentences commuted to transportation to NSW.
 The fight lasted 56 rounds and was won by Berringer.

-Rugby
+Australian rules football

-On 17 June 1865 the first known rugby match to be played in Australia took place in Hyde Park between members of Australia's first rugby club, the Sydney Football Club, which had been established that month.
-In the July that year, the Sydney Club played the Australian Club in Hyde Park, in the first inter-club game.
+On 17 June 1865 the first known club football match in NSW took place in Hyde Park between members of the newly founded Sydney Football Club, the colony's first club in any football code.
+The club's inaugural president was leading cricket administrator Richard Driver.
+Later in 1865 the first ever inter-club matches were played at Hyde Park by Sydney FC against the Australian FC (a football arm of the Australian Cricket Club).
+The clubs met once more on Hyde Park in 1866.
+Both clubs confirmed in 1866 that they had adopted football under the Victorian rules from Melbourne (Australian rules football).
+These were the only known matches of any football code ever played on Hyde Park.

 In 1856, Hyde Park was turned into public gardens and sporting activity all but ceased.
 Cricket and football clubs had to find other places to play.
 Cricket was played at the Domain and both sports were also played at Moore Park and the Garrison Ground (now the Sydney Cricket Ground).